-In 2019-2020 TEMPO celebrates its 11th season of bringing contemporary music to the world.
+In 2021-2022 TEMPO celebrates its 13th season of bringing contemporary music to the world.
 In addition to programming established contemporary works, it also hosts an annual “Call for Scores,” selecting several works to feature each season.

-CSUN – Cypress Recital Hall
+Cypress Recital Hall

-Zodiacal Light for flute, clarinet, and piano (2018)
+On Vitreous Forms for flute, clarinet, violin, cello, and piano (rev. 2020)

 (The Epicenter Musical Performance Organization)

-Thanks to all the fantastic works we had submitted for 2019-20 season!
+Thanks to all the fantastic works we had submitted for 2021-22 season!